gmatozinho/MPI/README.md

 # Description

-Repository contains codes for introduction to mpi
+Repository contains codes in c with library mpi for parallel programming

 # How to run